-12 things to know about the autumnal equinox
+12 things to know about the September equinox

 Even though it happens year after year, the arrival of autumn is always a little surprising.
 Almost as if on a switch, one day late in the summer you feel it – a subtle crispness in the air.
 And before you know it, it’s pumpkin-spice-everything everywhere.
 We are suddenly swathed in sweaters and wearing boots and bombarded by shades of orange, often even before the thermometer warrants it.
 After slogging through a long hot August, it's exciting.